On November 11, Remembrance Day ceremonies take place across the nation to honour those who serve or who served in the armed forces.

 3. Watch Over the Top from the Canadian War Museum.

-The online, choose-your-own-adventure-style interactive story/game is designed for youth and can be customized with the child’s name.
+Over the Top is an online, choose-your-own-adventure-style interactive story/game designed for youth and can be customized with the child’s name.

 4. Attend a ceremony.